Bowrna/Fashion/README.md

 # Fashion
-analysing fashion hashtag from Twitter.
+Simple analysing tool for analysing fashion hashtag from Twitter.

 To Run this project: